PierreSenellart/provsql/doc/TODO/priorization.md

   one — they remove circuits that can OOM the server.

 ## Priority ordering (cross-file)

-### Tier 1 — ready now, prerequisite in place, clear win

-1. **Case-study quick wins** (case-studies, CS1/CS3/CS5 + the CS2
-   aggregate steps).
-Verified to need no engine work — pure tutorial prose closing feature-coverage-matrix cells.

-(Studio Contributions mode, previously a Tier-1 item, shipped in Studio 1.6.0.
-Scalar-subquery decorrelation via `agg_token` arithmetic, the other Tier-1 item, shipped for the *target-list* case: a sublink nested in target-list arithmetic / casts is now lifted to `choose()` in place and carries the subquery's provenance through `+ - * /` as a `gate_arith` token — see scalar §5 below.
-The *WHERE*-nested form remains open.)

 ### Tier 2 — reusable certificates / correctness hardening